PPWB Strategic Plan

 Goal 3 - Agreed transboundary MAA water quality objectives are achieved.

-- 3-a Environment Canada monitors water quality and provides quality-controlled data to PPWB.
+- 3-a Environment and Climate Change Canada monitors water quality and provides quality-controlled data to PPWB.

-- 3-b PPWB compares water quality data to MAA objectives, and annually identifies excursions.
+- 3-b PPWB compares water quality data to MAA objectives, annually identifies excursions and periodically assesses trends.

 - 3-c PPWB reports identified excursions and trends to Governments.